Rediflow-AI/Shadow_Carded_List/README.md

   - `items`: required `List<T>` of items
   - `itemBuilder`: required builder `(BuildContext, int) -> Widget?`
   - `emptyListMessage`: optional text shown when list is empty
+  - `shadowSize`: optional double to control the height of scroll shadows (default: 16.0)
+  - `shadowColor`: optional Color for the scroll shadows
   - `cardDecoration`, `headerPadding`, `spacing` for styling

 - `ShadowedScrollableList<T>` — Lower-level widget if you need the scroll